msalunina/aidl-2026-3d-semantic-segmentation/README.md

 ### Conclusions

-The best results for part segmentation task in ShapeNet dataset has been achieved using the 3rd configuration, PointNet + One-Hot vector + skip connections, the following table shows the comparison of or best results against the original work, for this comparison we are using the result obtained with the test split
+The best results for part segmentation task in ShapeNet dataset has been achieved using the 3rd configuration:

++ PointNet + One-Hot vector + Skip connections

+The following table shows the comparison of or best results against the original work, for this comparison we are using the result obtained with the test split

 |       |  MEAN  |   Air   |   Bag   |   Cap   |   Car   |   Cha   |   Ear   |   Gui   |   Kni   |   Lam   |   Lap   |   Mot   |   Mug   |   Pis   |   Roc   |   Ska   |   Tab   |
 |:-----:|:------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|